Dheeraj-Murthy/C_Compiler/README.md

 - **Lexical Analyzer (Lexer):** Responsible for tokenizing the input `.bling` source file.
 It accurately identifies and categorizes language elements such as keywords, identifiers, operators, separators, and integer literals.
 - **Parser:** Consumes the token stream produced by the lexer to construct an Abstract Syntax Tree (AST).
 The AST serves as an intermediate representation of the source code's syntactic structure.
-- **Code Generator (Under Development):** This component is designed to traverse the generated AST and produce corresponding assembly language instructions.
+- **Code Generator (Under Development):** This component is designed to traverse the generated AST and produce corresponding assembly language instructions, specifically targeting the Apple Silicon (ARM64) architecture.
 This feature is currently undergoing active development and is not yet fully implemented.

 ## Getting Started